Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 3. Watch as the heat transforms it into a lava moat

-Science bit: The bowl’s residual heat + steam creates a cheese emulsification zone where fat and liquid become one glorious entity.
+Science bit: The bowl’s residual heat and steam create a cheese emulsification zone where fat and liquid become one glorious entity.

 Cheese Raft Technique